Kinto/kinto/docs/troubleshooting.rst

 Kinto uses the ``JSONBin`` feature of PostgreSQL, which is used to store native ``JSON objects`` efficiently.
-Support for this feature wasa added in PostgreSQL 9.4.
+Support for this feature was added in PostgreSQL 9.4.

 This is a hard requirement for postgresql backends, therefore you will either need to **use PostgreSQL 9.4 (or greater)**, or